weaveworks-experiments/flux-classic/site/fluxctl.md

 You can also query for instances, of a particular service or of any service, using `fluxctl query`.

-This subcommand accepts the same label-matching flags as select, and will display only the instances that match.
+This command accepts the same label-matching flags as select, and displays only the instances that match.

 ```
 Usage: